koran23/capstone/README.md

 <h1 align="center"> Shoot </h1>

-Shoot is designed for...
-Check it out [here](https://map-my-road-trip.herokuapp.com/login).
+Shoot is designed for clients to be able to be directly involved in the process of editing to the delivering of their photos.
+Check it out [here](https://pic-select.herokuapp.com/login).

 ### Built With